MiguelPalenciaDemi/SimsLike/README.md

    ```sh
    git clone https://github.com/MiguelPalenciaDemi/SimsLike.git
    ```
-2. Open the project in Unity (recommended version: XX.XX.X).
+2. Open the project in Unity (recommended version: 6000.0.32f1).
 3. Run the main scene and experiment with the AI.

 ## 🚀 Future goals